Christopher Johnston, Lord Sands

-Sir Christopher Nicholson Johnston, Lord Sands FRSE (18 October 1857 – 26 February 1934) was a Unionist Party (Scotland) MP for Edinburgh and St Andrews universities between two by-elections in 1916 and 1917.
+Christopher Nicholson Johnston, Lord Sands FRSE (18 October 1857 – 26 February 1934) was a Senator of the College of Justice in Scotland and Unionist Party (Scotland) MP for the Edinburgh and St Andrews Universities constituency between two by-elections in 1916 and 1917.
 He was an expert on Church Law and represented the Church of Scotland on many occasions.

 Life

 He was born on 18 October 1857 in Kincardine, the son of Margaret Nicholson, daughter of Reverend Nicholson of Whithorn, and James Johnston of Mansionhouse of Sands (in Fife).

 He studied law at Madras College, University of St Andrews, the University of Edinburgh and Heidelberg.